Emergent Gravity from the Intrinsic D4 Lattice

 = 0.

-action (4) with a superposition of three Bloch waves and extracting the term linear in each.
-Its
+with three Bloch waves and retaining the term linear in each.

-small-momentum expansion begins at the two-derivative order: the O(k
+Its small-momentum expansion begins at two-derivative order: the

 0

-because a uniform strain is an affine map and an affine map of a flat simplicial complex is flat,
+because a uniform strain is an affine map and an affine map of a flat simplicial complex is flat.
+We

 2